 They say that females are most likely to have such disease.
 Most likely, this is associated to the fact that women wear high heeled shoes.
-Statistics show that one out of 10 women are wearing high heels three days a week.
+Statistics show that one out of 10 women is wearing high heels three days a week.
 This has furthermore increased the foot problems that women encounter.
-A study conducted by a master student at Iowa State University observed that wearing of shoes with higher heels increases* the compression inside the knee.
+A study conducted by a master student at Iowa State University observed that wearing shoes with higher heels increases the compression inside the knee.
 This is due to the efforts and adjustment that must be done to change posture and then balance the walking process.
 Added compression then contributes to the degeneration of the joint and lead to this talked about disease.

-There are also cases where knee osteoarthritis is being blamed to occupation and lifestyle.
+There are also cases where knee osteoarthritis is being blamed on occupation and lifestyle.
 Some jobs expose a person to doing activities that are actually injuring the joints.
-This includes kneeling or squatting for more than an hour every day, excessive walking and even athletic activities that directly impacts the joints.
+This includes kneeling or squatting for more than an hour every day, excessive walking and even athletic activities that directly impact the joints.
 If this is done repeatedly over a long period of time, it will lead to osteoarthritis.
-Also, an all-day desk work can be a factor.
+Also, all-day desk work can be a factor.
 How?
 This kind of work does not allow much physical movement.
 More so, as you are doing brain works, you need food to feed your brain from time to time.
 In effect, you eat more, move less and that’s where obesity comes in.
 This leads us now to the next factor called obesity.

 Obesity is being overweight.
 The joints in the knee take part in bearing a person’s weight Our knee has a certain capacity of carrying the body’s weight.
 An excess pound of weight will put four times extra pressure on our knees.
 In other words, being two pounds overweight means an additional 8 pounds pressure on the knees.
 Also, if there are unburned fats in you, these excess fats produce proteins and other chemicals which can cause joint inflation.
 “So if you think about all the steps you take in a day, you can see why it would lead to premature damage in weight-bearing joints,” Dr. Matteson said when stating his opinion about obesity’s contribution to the weakening of the knees.

-The idea that knee this is an inherited disease has been accepted and still being strengthened until today through series of researches.
+The idea that knee this is an inherited disease has been accepted and still being strengthened until today through a series of researches.
 It is also true that some people who are born with cartilage problems and malformed joints have a higher chance of acquiring the said disease during the earlier stage of their life.
 It is important to take note here that the said bone deformities are not necessarily hereditary.